zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/4-add-new-channel-for-ordering.md

     ![](images/4/MessagingReport.png)

 ### Details: ###
-Please start from <ins>chapter 4, page 154 in the Tutorial pdf document</ins>.
+Please start from <ins> **chapter 4 page 154 to 162** in the Tutorial document</ins>.

-### **Part 3**: Service Bus debugging tool Enterprise Manager
+### **Part 3**: Service Bus debugging tool inside Enterprise Manager

 Service Bus root-cause analysis framework has been brought into IDE, JDeveloper.
-This lab is a simple one and should take you a few moments.
+This lab is a simple one and should not take you long.

 **High level steps**